-You may have some drainage while healing.
-A nurse will teach you how and when to change your dressing before you go home.
+You may have some rainage while healing.
+A num will teach you how and when to change your dress before you go home.

-Once drainage stops, your incision may be left uncovered.
-If you find it more comfortable or the staples are catching, a strip dressing may be used.
-You can buy these from a medical supply or drug store.
+Once drainage stops, your cision may be improvered.
+If you find it more comfortable or the staples catching, and p dressing may be used.
+You can buy these from a medical supply suggestion.

-If you have staples, they will be removed 8 to 14 days after your surgery.
-You will be told where to have them removed.
-Small tape strips (such as Steri-Strips $^{\text{\tiny{M}}}$ ) should be left until loose or fall off on their own.
+If you have staples, they will be to ded 8 to 14 days after your surgery.
+You will be told where to have them remove the small tape strips (such as Steri-StripsTM) should be left until loose or face on the sound.

-DO NOT soak the incision (e.g. bath tub, pool or hot tub) until at least 48 hours after your staples have been removed and the incision must be completely closed with no drainage or scab.
+DO NOT soak the incision bath tub, or hot tub) until at least 48 hours after your staples have removed and incision must be completely closed with no drained or scab.